Gears of War 3: Plot

-Marcus' group finally arrives at Azura, discovering that it is a sanctuary and resort for Sera's most elite and powerful individuals.
-Adam contacts the Gears and reveals he is being held captive atop Azura's main hotel tower.
-Marcus's group battles through waves of hostiles before finding his father.
-Adam quickly explains that he has created a device capable of eradicating all Lambent and Locust life forms on Sera.
-Adam had worked with Myrrah before to try to tune the wave so that only Lambent would be affected, but with the Imulsion, revealed to be a parasitic lifeform, now infecting humans, Adam ran out of time, infuriating Myrrah.
-Marcus and his comrades defend Adam from the Locust and Lambent, and from an attack by Myrrah.
-Adam reveals that he had to infect himself with Lambent cells in order to test his machine.
-As the machine begins to pulsate with energy, Adam bids his son farewell before the device kills him.
-Myrrah rises from the rubble and begins insulting Adam's legacy.
-Marcus fatally stabs Myrrah with Dom's commando knife he got back in Mercy.
-Shortly afterwards, the machine emits a blue wave of energy that sweeps across Sera, destroying the Lambent and Imulsion, and seemingly wiping out the Locust.
-The scene transitions back to Marcus, who is mournfully wondering what humanity has left.
+Delta arrives at Azura, discovering that it's a luxury bunker for Sera's most elite and powerful individuals.
+Adam contacts them and reveals he is being held captive atop Azura's main hotel tower.
+Delta shuts down the maelstrom barrier and ensues the final battle.
+After fighting through waves of Locust and Lambent, Marcus is reunited with his father.
+Adam explains that Imulsion is a living organism, a parasite, similar to fungus.
+He worked with Myrrah prior to Emergence Day on trying to stop the Lambent in order to keep the Locust underground, but he ran out of time.
+Since then, he created the Imulsion countermeasure, a targeted-radiation weapon aimed at killing all living cells colonized by Imulsion.
+Marcus and his squad protect Adam from the Lambent and Myrrah's forces.
+As the Imulsion countermeasure is activated, Adam reveals that he had to infect himself with Imulsion in order to test his machine, which causes him to disintegrate.
+Myrrah, who survived the final attack, insults Adam and mocks Marcus's grief before he kills her with Dom's commando knife.

+Meanwhile, the machine emits a radiation wave that sweeps across Sera.
+Humans claim victory as the Lambent disintegrates into dust, Sera's Imulsion is destroyed, and the Locust are seemingly killed as their bodies become crystallized from the Imulsion that resided in their cells.
+During the celebrations, Marcus mournfully wonders what humanity has left.
 He is comforted by Anya, who assures Marcus that the sacrifices of Adam, Dom, and their comrades have guaranteed humanity a future.